 When a company wants to sell shares to the public, it has to go to a marketplace.
 This marketplace is called a stock market.
-In South Africa, we have only one stock market, called the JSE (formerly the Johannesburg Stock Exchange).
+In South Africa our primary stock market is the JSE (formerly the Johannesburg Stock Exchange).
 When a company sells shares at the stock market, we call it a public company, because members of the public can own a part of the company.

 How do I buy shares at the stock market?

 Because thousands of people want to buy and sell shares every day, it’s not practical for each individual to buy and sell shares at the stock market.
 This is where stockbrokers and financial service providers come in.

 Stockbrokers and financial service providers are companies or online platforms that allow you to buy and sell shares on the stock market.
 These providers have special licenses with the JSE to ensure that they keep adequate records of your transactions.
 You can only buy and sell shares at the stock market through a broker or financial service provider.